particify/arsnova-server/README.md

 	# a2enmod proxy_http

 The configuration is ready for development usage.
 Finally, you should (re)start all services.
 ARSnova is now listening on HTTP port 80.

-### Database

-We provide a script that will set up all database essentials.
-This "Setup Tool" is located at <https://github.com/thm-projects/setuptool>.
-Make sure you have configured your database credentials inside the ARSnova configuration file: you will need to have the entries `couchdb.username` and `couchdb.password`.

-## Production Use

-If you intend to use ARSnova in productive environments, you will have to do some additional configuration work.

 ### Session Persistence